pyorot/sspc/docs/Aliasing.md

 ```
     lis r4,LinkPtr @h
-    ori r4,LinkPtr @l
+    ori r4,r4,LinkPtr @l
 ```

-In gecko, on the other hand, an aliased address can be used by surrounding the alias with parentheses...
+In gecko, on the other hand, an aliased address can be used by surrounding the alias with angle brackets...

 ```
-80000005 (LinkPtr)  # Set gr5 to link pointer
+80000005 <LinkPtr>  # Set gr5 to link pointer
 ```

 will compile to `80000005 805789EC` on NTSC-J and to `80000005 8057578C` on NTSC-U 1.0.